 Want to learn more about kindergarten at St. Stephen’s and St. Agnes School?
-Mrs. Stadler shares some highlights of the program-–watch here!
+Katie shares some highlights of the program-–watch here!

-Following the recent “Kindergarten Hacks 101” webinar, Mrs. Stadler and SSSAS Lower School Admission Director Katherine Carbo answered parent questions related to kindergarten.
+Following the recent “Kindergarten Hacks 101” webinar, Katie and SSSAS Lower School Admission Director Katherine Carbo answered parent questions related to kindergarten.
 Watch the Q&A here.